imperugo/imperugo.github.io/_drafts/2015-01-20-speedup-webapi-on-microsoft-azure.markdown

   <img src="{{ site.url }}/assets/2015/01/IIS WebServer.png" style="text-align:center" />
 </p>

-But System.Web is really a problem and, in some cases, IIS pipeline is too complicate for a simple REST call.
+But System.Web is really a problem and, in some cases, IIS pipeline is too complicated for a simple REST call.

 >we fix one bug and open seven new one (unnamed Microsoft employee on System.Web)